-Here are some of the best cheap but fun hobbies that you can get into:
+Here are some of the best cheap but fun hobbies that you can get into this weekend:

 If you love drinking beer, you’ll love brewing it even more.
 There are some setup costs with beer brewing, but it’s worth it!
 To keep it cheap, borrow equipment or pool together with some buddies.

 I’ve been making my own wine for over a year and it’s awesome.
 There are hardly any materials needed and you can have wine in as little as a month.

 Who doesn’t love fresh-baked bread?
 For the cost of flour, sugar, milk, and yeast, you can teach yourself the art of baking.